OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 API Partners are required to register on XING and enter into an agreement with XING that governs both the rights and duties of both parties.
 The API Partners are in particular required to give their consent in terms of accessing, saving and using personal data.
 XING requires contractual agreements and has made technical provisions to prevent API Partners from potentially misusing personal data.

-Every API Partner application that accesses the data and content of XING Members requires the prior consent of XING AG.
+Every API Partner application that accesses the data and content of XING Members requires the prior consent of XING SE.
 XING has therefore compiled a list of criteria in order to ensure that XING Member data is both safe and secure.

 If an application involves personal data being processed in countries outside of the European Union ("third countries"), XING will stipulate the privacy policy required in order to ensure that API Partners in third countries maintain an appropriate level of data protection.
 If you would like to use an API Partner application, you need to grant the application access to data on XING.
 Depending on the application in question, a separate declaration of consent for data processing may be required.
 When API Partners process XING Member data, this is performed on behalf of the XING Member that activated the application.